binipringle/crim-outline/index.md

 ## Limitations to felony murder rule

-Limits on Felonies for the felony-murder rule: (A)(1) inherently dangerous felony limitation (fact v abstract), and (2) merger or "independent felony" doctrine.
-(B) Act that resulted in the death must be in furtherance of a felony or during perpetration.
-The res gestae requirement of time, distance and causal relationship must be satisfied, and the policy must be the agency approach or proximate cause (a jurisdiction will never use both).
+In general, for a death to be felony murder, the act that resulted in the death must be in furtherance of a felony or during perpetration, the res gestae requirement of time, distance and causal relationship must be satisfied, and the policy must be the agency approach or proximate cause (a jurisdiction will never use both).
+The courts have placed limitations on felonies for the felony-murder rule.
+These are (1) the inherently dangerous felony limitation (fact v abstract), and (2) the merger or "independent felony" doctrine.

-**Inherently dangerous felony limitiation (fact v abstract)** (usually applied in the abstract as opposed to to the facts)
+**Inherently dangerous felony rule (fact v. abstract)** In some jurisdictions, courts only apply the felony-murder rule to felonies that are inherently dangerous to human life.
+Most jurisdictions apply the inherently dangerous felony rule in the abstract - that is, based on the statutory description of the offense - rather than on the facts of the case.
+This is because if you apply it on the facts the inherently dangerous felony murder rule will be applied quite often, because felonies are often inherently dangerous in their facts.
+This is why most courts reject the facts-based analysis and apply the rule in the abstract.
+Once a court has applied the rule in the abstract, that statute can never be applied in felony murder.
+If the court applies facts, the statute can be applied sometimes.

+**Rule for merger (or "independent felony") limitation:** The felony-murder rule does not apply to felonies that are an integral part of and included in fact within the homicide.
+However, felony-murder does apply to the felony (i.e. felony-murder does not merge with the felony) if the underlying felony was committed with an “independent felonious purpose”.

+**Inherently dangerous felony notes:**

 - Firing a firearm at an inhabited dwelling – yes, inherently dangerous.
 - False imprisonment: no, not inherently dangerous (you can lock someone up for a short time so no, not always substantial risk to human life) **(we’re looking at the statute, not the crime, so we’re looking in the abstract).**
 - Child abuse – depends how it is defined in the statute – if it is defined in the state in a way that does not always create a substantial risk that someone will die, then felony murder does not apply because statute is not inherently dangerous when interpreted in the abstract.

-Most jurisdictions apply the inherently dangerous felony rule **in the abstract** because if you apply it on the facts the felony murder will be applied quite often, as if you look at the facts acts are often inherently dangerous in their facts.
-This is why most courts reject the facts-based analysis and apply it in the abstract.
-If you apply in the abstract that statute can never be applied in felony murder.
-If you apply facts statute can be applied sometimes.

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo note 5 p.
-347:</b> “Every person having the custody …" No, not inherently dangerous because someone could have the custody of a fifteen-year old and have drunk people in the house all the time; not substantial risk that someone will die.</p>
+- Every person having the custody of a child - No, not inherently dangerous because someone could have the custody of a fifteen-year old and have drunk people in the house all the time; not substantial risk that someone will die.

 A question is whether the felony-murder rule is necessary in these cases.
 In all these cases the prosecutor would have the option of convicting defendants with manslaughter or second-degree murder.
 Should all deaths that occur in the course of a felony be felony murder?
 This would be illogical; felony murder should not be applied to manslaughter crimes; manslaughter is a felony and is inherently dangerous, so this would elevate all manslaughters to murder.

-**Merger (or "independent felony") limitation**
+**Merger doctrine notes:**

 If the prosecution could charge felony murder every time someone shot someone with a gun, they would never have to prove that there was mens rea, because if assault with a deadly weapon could be the felony then a prosecutor could always charge someone with assault with a deadly weapon and then boost that up to felony murder.

-<p style="margin-left:7%; margin-right:10%;"><b>People v.
-Smith (California 1984)</b> (woman assaulted her two-year old daughter by hitting her when the daughter wouldn't listen; as a result of injuries daughter died in hospital)</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> Under California law, a felony that is assaultive in nature cannot serve as the basis of a felony-murder charge unless the felony was committed with an independent felonious purpose.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Ireland case:</b> Don't know what this is! </p>

-**Rule for the merger doctrine:** The felony-murder doctrine does not apply to felonies that are an integral part of and included in fact within the homicide. **EXCEPTION:** BUT felony-murder does apply to the felony (i.e., no merger) if the underlying offense was committed with an **“independent felonious purpose”**.

-Felony murder does not apply to a felony if both:

-1. The felony is an integral part of (and included in fact within) the homicide; and
-2. The homicide did not result from conduct for an independent felonious purpose

 Again, the idea is deterrence; the policy reason for not applying the felony murder rule to these is that if someone is going to commit murder we can't make them more careful, but if someone is going to commit robbery and kills someone, we can deter other robbers from being reckless when they rob.
 Felony murder applies to: